A Quantum Heat Machine from Fast Optomechanics: Cyclical steady-state

-Representative calculations of $\n_{SS}$ as a function of the squeezing strength $\mu$ and the squeezing application rate $\omega_{ap} = 2\pi/\tau$ are given in Fig.~\ref{Fig:SurfaceOccupancy} \textit{a}) \& \textit{b}).
-We use $\omega_{M} = 1$~MHz \& $Q = 10^{6}$---as might be expected for SiN or SiC microstrings \cite{Kermany2016}---and $\n_{H} = 4\times 10^{4}$ ($T_{H} \approx 300$~mK, achievable in a 3-He cryostat), and will continue to use these parameters unless otherwise stated.
+Representative calculations of $\n_{CSS}$ as a function of the squeezing strength $\mu$ and the squeezing application rate $\omega_{ap} = 2\pi/\tau$ are given in Fig.~\ref{Fig:SurfaceOccupancy} \textit{a}) \& \textit{b}).
+We use $\omega_{M} = 1$~MHz \& $Q = 10^{6}$---as might be expected for common micromechanical resonators such as SiN or SiC microstrings---and $\n_{H} = 4\times 10^{5}$ ($T_{H} \approx 300$~mK, achievable in a 3-He cryostat); we will continue to use these parameters unless otherwise stated.
 The remaining parameters are given in the figure caption.

-Fig.~\ref{Fig:SurfaceOccupancy} shows that increasing the amount of position squeezing (increasing $\mu$) initially decreases $\n_{SS}$, then the oscillator saturates and begins to heat once more.
-To understand this phenomenon we employed a combination of analytical and numerical techniques (see \ref{App:SteadyState}), to find that
+Fig.~\ref{Fig:SurfaceOccupancy} shows that increasing $\mu$ (from $\mu = 1$) initially decreases $\n_{CSS}$, but at high $\mu$ the oscillator begins to heat once more.
+To understand this phenomenon we employed a combination of analytical and numerical techniques (see Appendix~\ref{App:SteadyState}), to find that